pnp/PnP/Samples/Core.JavaScript/Core.JavaScript.Embedder/readme.md

 ----------

 ####9.
 Set a break point in one of the JS files, for example pnp-uimods.js and hit F5.
 You should see your breakpoint get hit.
-You should also see the dev dashboard icon in the very bottom right of your page, clicking thsi will open the dev dashboard.
+You should also see the dev dashboard icon in the very bottom right of your page, clicking this will open the dev dashboard.

 ![](http://i.imgur.com/dCUHnDX.png)